simenzzz/Parallel-Project/README.md

 - `scalability.csv`
 - `scalability_notes.md`

-These files are intended to be pasted directly into the report without manual rebuilding of tables.
+Some of these tables were directly pasted into the report, while others were not to keep report size small.

 ## Current Implementation Notes